jonmon6691/storage_architecture/README.md

 $ ./initialize.sh tank/archives gd:/tank/archives
 ```

-A snapshot of the dataset is created; base\_@%s (where %s is the unix timestamp of the creation date of the snapshot)
+A snapshot of the dataset is created; @base\_1605400577 (where the number is the unix timestamp of the creation date of the snapshot)

 Then a `zfs send` is executed to send the full replication data stream to a file on the remote.
 The streaming is accomplished using an rclone wrapper called [rpipe.py](https://github.com/jonmon6691/rpipe). rpipe takes the output of `zfs send` and sends 8MB chunks to the remote and keeps track of the checksums along the way.

+Finally, the data on the remote is verified and if it appears that the transfer was successful, then the snapshot is tagged as "offsite" so that it can be used as the base for the next increment.

 ![Initialization diagram](docs/initialization.svg)

-# Incremental Backup
+# Periodic Backups
 ```bash
 # Probably done in a cron script...
 # Maybe you have a working directory you want to backup into the archives?